joergschultzelutter/core-aprs-client/docs/coreaprsclient_class.md

 ### Supported class methods

-Currently, this class supports two methods:
+Currently, this class supports the following methods:
 - [`activate_client`](coreaprsclient_class.md#activate_client-class-method) connects to [APRS-IS](https://aprs-is.net/) and exchanges data with the APRS network
 - [`dryrun_testcall`](coreaprsclient_class.md#dryrun_testcall-class-method) can be used for offline testing.
 When triggered, it will run a simulated and freely configurable APRS input message through the `input_processor` code and, whereas applicable, uses the `output_generator` code in order to create the outgoing message content.